rifqiharrys/sdb_gui/README.md

 conda env create -f environment.yaml
 ```

+Environment setup and packages installation using `pixi` is relying on the `pixi.toml` file provided in this repository.
 The `pixi.toml` file has been set up to provide 4 different environments for different purposes.
 The environments are:

 - `default` for core functionality of SDB processing without GUI
 - `gui` for SDB processing with GUI or SDB GUI